Lean Body Mass Calculator

 LBM = 0.29569 × Weight + 0.41813 × Height − 43.2933

-Most online lean body mass calculators use the Boer formula because it is simpler and accurate for the general population.
+Most online calculators use the Boer Formula because it is simple and reasonably accurate for the general population.

 Male